Long Beach Lodge

 Call us on 858 523 9000 to start planning your vacation to Long Beach Lodge or take a look at our itineraries to British Columbia

 For guests who like an informal atmosphere yet still enjoy first class service, Long Beach Lodge is the perfect choice.
 Nestled on the edge of the beach at Cox Bay, the long stretches of beautiful sandy beach are within easy reach and make for fantastic family beachcombing adventures.

-The lodge offers it's own marine adventure cruises to explore surrounding Clayoquat Sound, head off to find some whales or do some fishing.
+The lodge offers its own marine adventure cruises to explore surrounding Clayoquat Sound, head off to find some whales or do some fishing.
 The vessel is available for guests to hire out exclusively during their stay and the crew will be happy to tailor the cruise to each individual guests needs and wants.

 The big draw for many to Long Beach Lodge is the Surf Club.
 Renowned as the highest quality surf experience in the area, the friendly instructors are happy to teach anyone aged 6 years or over.
-Each two and a half hour lessons is customized to the individual needs of the student and as all of the instructors are certified by the Royal Lifesaving Society of Canada, you are ensured to be in safe hands.
+Each two and a half hour lesson is customized to the individual needs of the student and all of the instructors are certified by the Royal Lifesaving Society of Canada, so you are ensured to be in safe hands.
 If you are already an accomplished surfer, just come and get kitted out with board, wetsuit and booties and head out into the water.

 For those who prefer to stay on dry land, the village of Tofino is only 7kms away and offers arts and crafts shops, shops, cafes and restaurants, ready to be explored.

 Back at the lodge, the Great Room offers a warm welcome after a day on the beach or out exploring with a varied menu of sumptuous goodies for healthy appetites.